-The Daily Management Tip from the Harvard Business Press as this post is being finalized is “Don’t Assume They Won’t Understand.”
+A recent Management Tip from the Harvard Business Press tells us “Don’t Assume They Won’t Understand.”
 It is addressing business strategy, but the same warning applies to compensation.
 So often, companies limit pay communications to current salary and annual increase percentage because they assume employees won’t understand the balancing act that is involved in designing compensation practices.

 In my experience, most employees are ready to learn more about the company’s pay practices and are more than willing to support them . . . when they have a chance to talk them over with people who understand how things work and who will give them straight answers.

 Employees are itching to know why things like midpoints work the way they do.
 Frankly, companies should be itching to have employees who can link their job performance with their pay and feel recognized for their work.
 Respect goes hand in hand with productivity, especially in these business conditions.

 How much information is enough?
 Almost as important, how much is too much?
 Do pay communications imply that we have to have an open book?

 Much depends on the relationship between your managers and Human Resources.
 Emails and brochures have their place in pay communications, but managers are your primary communication channel.
 How do they feel about the difficult issues related to compensation?

 Assess their readiness as well as their skill level to determine how effective they can be as total compensation communicators.
 If you can’t rely on them today, that will tell you where you have to start.
 Get going on improving their leadership and communication skills, so you can build from there.
 (I’ll cover detailed suggestions for next steps in future posts.)